Code-Chops/ImplementationDiscovery/README.md

 - All implementations of a specific class or interface are centralized in one place.
 - You have a simple and navigable overview over what is implemented.
 - No need to use slow reflection to collect implementations.
 This improves startup time of your app.
-- [Assembly-level trimming](https://devblogs.microsoft.com/dotnet/app-trimming-in-net-5/) can be implemented in your libraries with ease: Implementations will not be trimmed because the enum contains a hard link to each implementation.
+- [Assembly-level trimming](https://devblogs.microsoft.com/dotnet/app-trimming-in-net-5/) can be implemented in your libraries easier now: There is now a hard link to each implementation and the implementations won't be trimmed, something that would be the case when using reflection.
-- No need to manually implement logic to search for the correct implementation.
+- No need to manually implement logic to search for the correct implementation at runtime.
 - Members can be found in a static context, so there is no need to pass around a collection of implementations.

 # Usage